 - Quality of Education

 - Resources

-- Pupil Behaviour and Welfare
+- · Pupil Behaviour and Welfare

 - Audit

-Each Committee has its own terms of reference detailing the responsibilities discharged to it.
+Each Committee has its own terms of reference detailing the responsibilities discharged to it and meets once each long term.

 The following decisions are reserved to the full Governing Body:

 - to consider any proposals for changes to the status or constitution of the Academy and its committee structure - to appoint or remove the Chair and / or Vice Chair - to appoint and / or consider the performance management of the Headteacher - to appoint the Company Secretary.